jdpieck/oasis-align/0.1.0/README.md

 "Oasis" as in a fertile spot in a desert, where water is found. -->

 # Share With Me!
-If you end up using this package, please feel free to share with me how you used on the [GitHub Repository](https://github.com/jdpieck/oasis-align) or on Discord with `@jdpieck`.
+If you end up using this package, please feel free to share with me how you used under "Discussions" on the [GitHub Repository](https://github.com/jdpieck/oasis-align) or on Discord with `@jdpieck`.